 I now am happy to say that no I longer consider myself a practitioner of medicine in that I do no physical treatments in acupuncture, massage etc. I focus now on helping people see and feel themselves and offering them a mirror to be able to recognise difficulties they have and give solutions for their resolution using direction in food, movement, and advice on a broad range of subjects covered by the practices of Feng Shui and I Ching.
 In this way I can indirectly offer people my understanding and they can find their own strength and realise that health is an instinct rather than it be from the seeming power or ability of a practitioner, "space-holder" or any other such hidden hierarchy, this feels more natural to me and finally I feel like I am more settled and healthy in myself and able to see clearly what I've been through.

-My experiences in life often centred round a feeling of victimisation that I'd had from bullying in school and elsewhere.
-This I realise has been the greatest gift to me from all the people in my story who have attempted to control, manipulate or otherwise influence me to be what they needed rather than allow me to be myself....this process has been a study of the co-dependence of victim and bully no matter what situation it's in.
+My experiences in life often centred round a feeling of victimisation that I'd had from bullying in school, in my time as a student in Japan and many other places.
+This, I realise now, has been the greatest gift to me from all the people in my story who have attempted to control, manipulate or otherwise influence me to be what they needed rather than allow me to be myself....this process has been a study of the co-dependence of victim and bully no matter what situation it's in.
 The gradual process of changing this frame work is one that has lead me to trying to find things that helped me to end egoic power; hierarchical divisions of "master"-student, practitioner-patient, etc. Breaking down patriarchal and matriarchal ideology towards matri-focal unity, and fundamentally to find methods of self-healing and non-treatment based methods of change which are about the power of nature returning to the body, breaking the belief structures in the way that come about by the nature of being made to feel small, broken or influenceable.
 In the end the most sensitive of people (who are simply highly empathetic) are often the ones that loose themselves in other peoples worlds .
 The process for them and for me was/is to find the anchor within.
 In the end gravity is my greatest healer.
 People that can't hear and feel and yet profess to know are often the people that try to control or manipulate to make sure their world view stays the same, in the end this illusion has to crumble and when sensitive people finally stand in the natural energy that runs through them, they can finally be less afraid and more able to live without tension.
+This also ensures that the process of victim-bully can't repeat any longer.

-My depression has alleviated with the help of three main things: my continued connection and hearing the rare message of nature via Tony Parsons, my practice of Tai Chi and Qi Gong - totally re-structured over the last few years by my dear teacher, and through the use of micro dosing of Psilocybin mushrooms.
+My depression has alleviated with the help of three main things: my continued connection and hearing the rare message of nature via Tony Parsons, my practice of Tai Chi and Qi Gong - totally re-structured to the rare essence of the art over the last few years by my dear teacher, and through the use of micro dosing of Psilocybin mushrooms.

 I now teach Tai Qi and Qi Gong as my main work alongside consultations and teaching.